• Tel: 858.663.9055

 Application Notes

 The stated application concentrations are suggested starting amounts.
-Titration of the MCM7 antibody may be required due to differences in protocols and secondary/substrate sensitivity.
+Titration of the MCM7 Antibody for WB may be required due to differences in protocols and secondary/substrate sensitivity.

 Immunogen